clojure/clojure/clojure.markdown

 A Symbol is *resolved*:

 *	If it is namespace-qualified, the value is the value of the binding of the global var named by the symbol.
 It is an error if there is no global var named by the symbol.
-*	Else, it is not namespace-qualified:
+*	Else, it is not namespace-qualified and the first of the following applies:
  	1. If it names a special form it is considered a special form, and must be utilized accordingly.
+	2. A lookup is done in the *imports* map to see if there is a mapping from the symbol to a fully qualified class name.
+If so, the symbol is considered to name a class.
+Note that class names are not first-class objects and are only valid in certain special forms.
-	2. Else, if in a local scope, a lookup is done to see if it names a local binding (e.g. a function argument or let-bound name).
+	3. If in a local scope (i.e. in a function definition), a lookup is done to see if it names a local binding (e.g. a function argument or let-bound name).
 If so, the value is the value of the local binding.
-	3. A lookup is done in the *refers* map to see if there is a mapping from the symbol to a global var.
+	4. A lookup is done in the *refers* map to see if there is a mapping from the symbol to a global var.
 If so, the value is the value of the binding of the global var referred-to by the symbol.
-	4. A lookup is done to see if there is a global var with a namespace equal to the *current-namespace* and the same name as the symbol.
+	5. A lookup is done to see if there is a global var with a namespace equal to the *current-namespace* and the same name as the symbol.
 If so, the value is the value of the binding of the global var named by symbol *current-namespace*/symbol-name.
-	5. It is an error.
+	6. It is an error.

 If the Symbol has metadata, it may be used by the compiler, but will not be part of the resulting value.